abbernie/gendy/README.md

 ### How to Use GendyJS

-Download gendy.js and include it in a script tag at the top of your page.
+Download the gendy.js file and include it in a script tag at the top of your page.

 ```html
 <head>